-Here is a list of 18 Dishes of Goan Food that you must try when you visit Goa:
+Here is a list of 18 Must-Try Dishes That Exemplify Food of Goa

 'Soro' is a Konkani word that translates to alcohol or liquor.
-Sorpotel (also known as sarapatel) is a famous Goan delicacy.
+Sorpotel (also known as sarapatel) is a famous food of Goa.
 Pork and beef or mutton liver are used for this dish.
 The meat is parboiled and the fat is fried.
 Onions, garlic and the masala prepared are added along with other spices and herbs.
 Sorpotel can be consumed any time of the day, however, some people prefer it to have it for breakfast.

 This dish is a stew of red beans and pork.
 Goan feijoada is a Portuguese influenced recipe.
 Salted pork, masala and red beans are combined and fried to prepare this dish.
 Coconut milk may be added instead of water for the gravy as coconut milk will add a unique flavour and give a thicker consistency.
 Goan feijoada is served with rice or pois.